A Playwriting Lesson or How to Help Your Students Feel Seen

 Convincing enough for you?

-How to Help Your Students Feel Seen
+Help Your Students Feel Seen

 I think of it this way–when you write dialogue and someone reads it aloud, a person feels seen.